shaynley/unicorn-narwhal-classifier/README.md

 # Unicorn vs. Narwhal Classifier
 Below, I'll be implementing a basic convolutional neural network (CNN) in Python to classify images of unicorns and narwhals.
+You can read the full blog post, which contains more background on our project in addition to more detailed description in each step at t

 You can read the full blog post and get more background on the project at https://shaynechammavanijakul.com/2020/07/14/unicorn-narwhal-classifier/.

 In this repository, you'll find the following materials: